This House Has People in It: Alternate reality game

 The link at the end of the film, absurveillancesolutions.com, led to an alternate reality game (ARG) created by Kelberman, who designed the website and, according to Resnick, wanted "to make something so convoluted that only the most dedicated person will fully understand it".
 Logging into the website using an account number shown at the beginning of the film, 00437, and the password "bedsheets", which is shown on the kitchen fridge in the film, would lead to a "security log" about the family containing audio files, text files, videos, images, and hidden links found through clues hidden within the short film.
+Additional content of the ARG is also available on YouTube, with a supposed episode of The Sculptor’s Clayground, a pottery show often watched by Grandma/Subject 5.

 A subreddit was created to catalogue discoveries within the ARG, which contains other fictional media and topics, including a series called The Sculptor's Clayground, a blue cartoon mascot named Boomy the Cat, and a mysterious disease called Lynks, all of which are referenced within the film itself.
 YouTuber Night Mind also uploaded a video compiling all of the discoveries from the ARG.
 Kelberman stated that there were so many details within the ARG that "I don't think any of us know about all of them".